A Better Blogging Recipe

 Is Blogging a Business?

-This means you better take it seriously and have the right tools to operate it successfully.
+This means its in your best interest to take it seriously and to have the right tools to operate it successfully.

 And like any business, it will keep you up at night and give you your share of headaches.
 You may also think of quitting.
 A lot.

 In the blogging world, you are sharing information with people who want to learn from your expertise.
-The acronym WIIFM (what’s in it for me?) should be your mantra.
-Because that is what people want to know from your blog.
-They don’t care about anything else trust me.
-Once you can provide them with valuable information that they can use that they keep coming back to you for (key) you are gaining their trust.
+The acronym WIIFM (what’s in it for me?) should be your daily mantra.

 How to Blog